Pedrmig/README.md/README.md

 A versatile and driven Data Scientist with a multidisciplinary background in law, software development and Data Science.
 With a solid academic foundation and a large experience in client atención, data análisis and the commercial sector, I bring a unique blend of technical expertise and business acumen to the table.

 ### 💼 Professional Experience
 My professional journey includes transitioning from practicing law to managing a bank agency at one of the largest banks in Latin America.
-I have consistently demonstrated excellent adaptability, analytical vision, responsibility, and efficiency in tasks demanding precision and critical thinking.
+I have consistently demonstrated excellent adaptability, team work, analytical vision, responsibility, and efficiency in tasks demanding precision and critical thinking.

 ### 🛠️ Tech Toolbox
 - **Languages:** Python, SQL, JavaScript